brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

 Previously, the Web Content description field was a plain text field.
-This field is now managed by AlloyEditor allowing some styles and formatting, being the resulting HTML tags controlled by AlloyEditor, while HTML characters entered by users are escaped to be rendered as is and not as HTML.
+This field is now managed by AlloyEditor, so any HTML characters entered into the field are escaped and rendered as plain text instead of HTML.

 #### Who is affected?

-This affects anyone with explicit HTML tags in Web Content descriptions expecting to be rendered as regular HTML tags by the browser.
+This affects explicit HTML tags in Web Content descriptions that a developer expects to be rendered as regular HTML tags by the browser.

 #### How should I update my code?

-If you want these values to keep being rendered as HTML, you should unescape them using the proper unescape sequence `HtmlUtil.unescape`.
+If you want these values rendered as HTML, you must unescape them using the proper unescape sequence: `HtmlUtil.unescape`.

 For example, the FreeMarker expression `${.vars['reserved-article-description'].data}` should be unescaped like